 - An inspection must occur, and the inspection must report whether the property meets minimum property standards.

-There are a few more specific conditions to qualify for an FHA loan, and those include the down payment amount, mortgage insurance, credit score, loan limits and income requirements.
-We’ll explore all of these factors in more depth below.
+There are a few more specific conditions to qualify, including a down payment amount, mortgage insurance, credit score, loan limits and income requirements.
+We’ll explore these factors in more depth below.

 FHA Loan Down Payments

 Your down payment is a percentage of the purchase price of a home and is the upfront amount you put down for that home.
 The minimum down payment you’re able to make on an FHA loan is directly linked to your credit score.
 Your credit score is a number that ranges from 300 – 850 and is used to indicate your creditworthiness.

 An FHA loan requires a minimum 3.5% down payment for credit scores of 580 and higher.
 If you can make a 10% down payment, your credit score can be in the 500 – 579 range.
 Rocket Mortgage® requires a minimum credit score of 580 for FHA loans.
 A mortgage calculator can help you estimate your monthly payments, and you can see how your down payment amount affects them.

 Note that cash down payments can be made with gift assistance for an FHA loan, but they must be well-documented to ensure that the gift assistance is in fact a gift and not a loan in disguise.